dogoncouch/logdissect/README.md

 # Introduction

 ## Description
-logdissect is a command line utility and library module for analyzing syslog files and other data.
-It can merge entries from multiple files and sort by timestamp, and filter the results by time range and other criteria.
-Results are output to the terminal by default, and can also be output to a standard log file, or to a JSON array along with some metadata.
+Logdissect is a CLI utility and Python library for analyzing log files and other data.
+It can parse, merge, filter, and export data (to log files, or JSON).

 ## Installing
 To install the latest release, see the latest instructions on the [releases page](https://github.com/dogoncouch/logdissect/releases).
 To install the development source, see the instructions in [CONTRIBUTING.md](docs/CONTRIBUTING.md#installing-development-source).